chiffa/GAN_evo/dev_log.rst

 That would allow a single function, unifying the match, training and cross-training

+- TODO: Add a true switcheability for CUDA devices

 - TODO: Add a random noise layer properly